S-Lehmann/uppyyl-observation-matcher-experiments/README.md

 #### Initial setup of the TACAS 23 VM
 - Download and install Oracle VM VirtualBox.
   - Note: For MacOS, only Intel hardware is fully supported yet.
-- Add a Host-only network adapter in the settings of VirtualBox.
+- (MacOS only) Add a Host-only network adapter in the settings of VirtualBox.
 - Download and import the [TACAS 23 Artifact Evaluation VM](https://zenodo.org/records/7113223) appliance.
-- Enable the Host-only adapter:
+- Enable the network adapter ("host-only" under MacOS):
   - Settings -> Network -> Enable Network Adapter
 - (Optional) Add the VBoxGuestAdditions, e.g., for adapting the screen resolution in the VM:
   - See https://www.virtualbox.org/manual/ch04.html#guestadd-intro